-Full disclosure: Wealth preservation planning can’t help any of us cheat death, but it can help business owners to avoid taxes and achieve financial security.
-Read on.
+Full disclosure: Wealth preservation planning can’t help any of us cheat death, but it can help business owners avoid taxes and achieve financial security.

-The foundation for wealth preservation planning is found in the answers to two of the questions you answered in Step One of this Exit Planning process:
+The foundation for wealth preservation planning is found in the answers to two of the questions in Step One of The BEI Seven Step Exit Planning Process™:

 1. How much wealth do you want when you exit your company?
-And, for parents, the follow- up question: How much wealth do you want your children to have?
+(Additionally, for parents, how much wealth do you want your children to have?)

 2. How long before you leave your company?